joannlap/Datingapp-feature/README.md

 ### Run the app

+Insert this command to start the server!

-`npm run start` to start the server
+`npm run start`

 ## Sources